 Letter of Intent

-All employees with a seniority date of 12-31-79 or prior, retiring on or after 8-1-06 will be provided a lump sum pension payment of $25,000 upon retirement.
+All employees with a seniority date of 12-31-79 or prior, retiring on or after 8-1-06 will be provided a lump sum payment of $25,000 upon retirement.
 To be eligible for this supplemental benefit, Human Resources must be notified and the application for retirement under this letter of intent must be received at least four (4) months in advance of the effective date of retirement, provided however, that the four (4) month requirement will be waived if the Company has found a suitable replacement for the employee’s job before the four (4) month period expires.

 Letter of Intent